Robert G. Elliott: Biography

-He was born in Hamlin, New York, the son of Irish immigrants Thomas Elliott and Martha Jane Elliott (nee Rowley).
+He was born in Hamlin, New York, the son of Irish immigrants Thomas Elliott and Martha Jane Elliott (née Rowley).
 As a child he was a devout Methodist, and at one point his parents wanted him to be a minister.
 As a young boy Elliott recounts that he read of the first use of the electric chair and wondered what it might be like to throw the switch at an execution.
 He became employed in the prison service as a regular electrician, ultimately in charge of the power-house at Dannemora Prison in upstate New York.
 In that capacity he remotely assisted Edwin Davis at electrocutions at Dannemora State Prison.
 Initially his involvement was to change the armatures on the generator in the power house, so that it would temporarily produce enough power to send over high-tension wires to the electric chair elsewhere in the prison complex.

 In his memoirs titled "Agent of Death", he recounted that when Davis visited Dannemora to conduct executions, he would be invited to dinner at Elliott's nearby house.
 This on-the-job training and personal rapport with Davis ultimately stood him in good stead in 1926 when he applied for and accepted the post of "State electrician", which had just fallen vacant by John Hulbert.
-On January 28, 1926 he officiated at his first execution, the double electrocution of Emil Klatt and Luigi Rapito.
+On January 28, 1926, he officiated at his first execution, the double electrocution of Emil Klatt and Luigi Rapito.
 Although not wearing a mask or a hood, he tried to conceal his identity at first, not revealing his name.

 For each execution he was paid the same fee of $150.
 When he performed multiple executions on a single day, he would be paid $150 only for the first one and then an extra $50 ($) for each additional convict he executed.
 This was standard practice in New York since John Hulbert had become the second State electrician and was never changed.
 It has been estimated that Elliott earned as much as $46,000 from electrocutions.